jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * Name a character.
 For the rest of the game, supporting characters with that name on enemy players' sides, and in enemy hands, decks and KO piles lose and can't gain powers. *(Including Flight and Range)*

+ # Evil

+* Classification of a card's affiliation on the scale of [Good or Evil](https://www.reddit.com/r/VS2PCG/wiki/good_or_evil).
+Used for some game formats or card abilities/effects.

 # Fearless